Galooshi/import-js/README.md

 }
 ```

-Save the configuration file in the root folder of your project.
+Save this file in the root folder of your project (e.g. where the package.json
+file is found).
+You can also save it to the user home directory if you want to
+share a global config between different projects.

 The following configuration options are supported.